 To find a recycling facility near you, check out this interactive map.

-Additionally, companies like Best Buy, HP, LG, Samsung, Sprint (donating or selling) and Staples offer a variety options for freeing yourself from old phones.
+Additionally, companies like Best Buy, HP, LG, Samsung and Staples offer a variety options for freeing yourself from old phones.
 These include in-store, event, mail-in or online buybacks or returns as well as recycling and donation options.
-Sprint offers AAA members other benefits as well.

 Whether you decide to donate, recycle or return your old device, run through a quick security check-list first.
 It’s always smart to safeguard yourself.
 First, be sure you’ve cancelled the cell phone’s service.
 Make sure there are no photos, videos, contact information or other content you’d like to keep still on the device.
 Delete any personal data, remove the microSD and/or SIM cards and finally reset the phone to return it to its original factory setting.
 If you’d like more specific information on wiping your devices clean, see Consumer Reports.